-1. Any Wind Energy System that does not produce energy, or a component that is no longer needed for energy production, for a continuous period of twelve (12) months, excluding reasonable time spent on repairs or improvements, shall be considered abandoned and shall be decommissioned in accord with the decommissioning provisions that follow.

-a) Removal of all required Wind Energy System Facilities and appurtenances shall be removed from the site within seven (7) calendar months of the date of receipt of a use termination notice to the Political Subdivision by the Developer/Owner/Operator of the facility or its assigns (or the date of abandonment as described above).
-Wind Energy System Facilities removal and site reclamation include:

-(1) All above ground Wind Energy System Facilities shall be removed.
+- 1. Any Wind Energy System that does not produce energy, or a component that is no longer needed for energy production, for a continuous period of twelve (12) months, excluding reasonable time spent on repairs or improvements, shall be considered abandoned and shall be decommissioned in accord with the decommissioning provisions that follow. - a) Removal of all required Wind Energy System Facilities and appurtenances shall be removed from the site within seven (7) calendar months of the date of receipt of a use termination notice to the Political Subdivision by the Developer/Owner/Operator of the facility or its assigns (or the date of abandonment as described above).
+Wind Energy System Facilities removal and site reclamation include: - (1) All above ground Wind Energy System Facilities shall be removed.
 The ground shall be restored, stabilized, graded, and cleared of any debris by the Developer/Owner/Operator of the facility or its assigns.
-If site is not to be used for agricultural practices following removal, site shall be seeded to prevent soil erosion.

-(2) Wind Turbine foundations and other infrastructure foundations shall be removed to a minimum depth of eight (8) feet below grade, or to the level of the bedrock if less than eight (8) feet below grade, by the Developer/Owner/Operator of the facility or its assigns.
-Following removal, the location of any remaining Wind Energy System Facilities' foundations or infrastructure shall be identified on a map as such and recorded with the deed to the property with the County Register of Deeds.

-(3) All underground Wind Energy System Facilities including, but not limited to, underground cabling and foundations (limited to the level of bedrock if resting on or constructed in to bedrock), that lie within or pass within 500 feet of a karst feature shall be completely removed to reduce the possibility of leaving contamination conduits to drinking water.
-These karst features are to include those documented prior to construction and those discovered during or after construction of the Wind Energy System.

-(4) Upon abandonment of underground cables that do not lie within 500 feet of a karst feature, locations where cables were severed or disconnected from above ground facilities shall be sealed in a way approved by the Political Subdivision to prevent migration of storm water / agricultural runoff or contaminates into the cable trench areas.

-(5) Any access roads shall be removed, cleared, and graded by the Developer/Owner/Operator of the Wind Energy System or its assigns at the Developer/Owner/Operator's expense, unless the Participating Property Landowner wants to keep the access road.
+If site is not to be used for agricultural practices following removal, site shall be seeded to prevent soil erosion. - (2) Wind Turbine foundations and other infrastructure foundations shall be removed to a minimum depth of eight (8) feet below grade, or to the level of the bedrock if less than eight (8) feet below grade, by the Developer/Owner/Operator of the facility or its assigns.
+Following removal, the location of any remaining Wind Energy System Facilities' foundations or infrastructure shall be identified on a map as such and recorded with the deed to the property with the County Register of Deeds. - (3) To reduce the possibility of leaving contamination conduits to drinking water, the Political Subdivision may, at their discretion, require that the Developer/Owner/Operator completely remove all underground Wind Energy System Facilities including, but not limited to, underground cabling and foundations (limited to the level of bedrock if resting on or constructed into bedrock), that lie within or pass within 500 feet of a karst feature or pathway to groundwater.
+These karst features and pathways to groundwater are to include those documented prior to construction and those discovered during or after construction of the Wind Energy System. - (4) Upon abandonment of underground cables that do not lie within 500 feet of a karst feature, locations where cables were severed or disconnected from above ground facilities shall be sealed in a way approved by the Political Subdivision to prevent migration of storm water / agricultural runoff or contaminates into the cable trench areas. - (5) Any access roads shall be removed, cleared, and graded by the Developer/Owner/Operator of the Wind Energy System or its assigns at the Developer/Owner/Operator's expense, unless the Participating Property Landowner wants to keep the access road.
 It will not be assumed that the Political Subdivision will take ownership of any access road unless through official action of the Political Subdivision.

-b) Decommissioning shall conform to the contract between Participating Property Landowner and the Developer/Owner/Operator of the Wind Energy System, subject to the requirements set forth in these guidelines.
+b) Decommissioning shall conform to the contract between Participating Property Landowner and the Developer/Owner/Operator of the Wind Energy System, subject to the requirements set forth in these guidelines and those of the Political Subdivision.